Sanaapathann/Sanaapathann/README.md

 CS grad from India.
 Currently focused on Python, FastAPI, and real-world backend dev.
 Learning by building, sharing everything I learn along the way.
+### 🇵🇸 I stand with Palestine
+I believe in freedom, justice, and human rights for all. #FreePalestine

 ---